-Bob Savage is Curator of European Edged Weapons at the Royal Armouries in Leeds.
+Bob Savage is Curator of Armour and Edged Weapons at the Royal Armouries in Leeds.

 Robert C Woosnam-Savage, AMA, read Art History at the University of Manchester (1978-81) and gained a Post-Graduate Diploma in Art Gallery and Museum Studies (1982).

 He became Curator of European Arms and Armour at Glasgow Museums (1983-97) and whilst there co-authored (with Claude Blair) Scottish Firearms (1995).
 He also curated the major 1995-6 UK touring exhibition commemorating the 250th anniversary of the ’45, Bonnie Prince Charlie: Fact and Fiction, which was also shown at the National Army Museum, London, and was the editor of the accompanying book 1745: Charles Edward Stuart and the Jacobites (1995).
 Other works published include a number of articles ranging from the arms and armour of Uccello’s paintings, Scottish long-guns and children’s swords, and the co-authored Brassey’s Book of Body Armor (2000).